jellsprout/pokered-deathmode/FEATURES.md

 * Rods Always Work (On/Off) - when on, fishing rods (Good Rod/Super Rod, Old Rod never failed regardless) will never say "not even a nibble!".
 You will always get an encounter every time you fish unless the map has no fishing encounters.
 * Boat (Normal/Meme) - try it and see, just don't report any weird looking tiles as a glitch.
 * Pokemon Pics (Normal/Green/Yellow) - select which set of Pokemon front sprites you want to use for your playthrough.
 This will probably be moved to be a [normal option](#normal-options) in a later release.
+* Prize Money (On/Off) - allows you to disable the money you get after winning a fight.
+Be warned, you still lose the money when you get defeated!
+* Heart Failures - enabling this adds a 10% chance of your Pokemon fainting for every move you make.

 ## Normal Options
 These are options that are configurable at any time during your playthrough, including before you start.
 Some are retained from the vanilla game with minor changes, others are new.